 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Detroit, the Durfee Northwest neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-The Durfee Northwest neighborhood stands out for having an average per capita income lower than 96.1% of the neighborhoods in the United States.
+One of the unique characteristics of the Durfee Northwest neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.1% of the neighborhoods in America.
 The Durfee Northwest neighborhood also has a greater percentage of children living in poverty (71.3%) than found in 98.7% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 59.0%.
 This is a higher percent living alone than we found in 98.5% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.